 2. Long-Term Disability Insurance

 Sometimes, an illness or injury results in an extended disability which ultimately exhausts all your family’s savings.
-To avoid such a difficult time, long-term disability insurance is the right choice.
+To avoid such a difficult time,.
 Typically, long-term disability insurance policy replaces monthly income for years or as long as you remain disabled.
 But the waiting period here is more than an emergency fund.
 It takes 3-6 month waiting period during which you would have to replace your income by other means.
 As far as coverage is concerned, it’s recommended to get as much coverage as you can—around 60–70% of your income.

 Who Needs Disability Insurance?